Rthompson2548/hex-code-generator/README.md

 ## Features
 React application that allows users to
-- enter a color and generate a palette of analogous colors
+- Generate a palette of analogous colors
-- choose from an option of how many colors to generate
+- Enter a custom color, or choose from a selection of provided color options
-- copy the hex code for a color when clicked
+- Copy the hex code for a color in the analogous pallete when clicked

 ## Technologies
 - React